Borreguin/WorkShop1-USFQ/Taller3/P2_TSP/README.md

     For sin_heuristica, distance: 1896.2938227104403, time: 0:01:00.616954

-    Answer: In this case, the heuristic did give us a better result, the execution time is the same for all the heuristics. time is the same for both, however, the distance is better for the algorithm that uses the heuristic. the algorithm that uses the nearest neighbor heuristic.
+    Answer: In this case, the algorithm works better without the use of heuristics, since it finds a shorter distance in the same execution time. since it finds a smaller distance in the same execution time.

+    We tested for 120 cities to see if there is an improvement, and we found that this heuristic works better for more cities as it finds a shorter distance in the same run time. works better for more cities as it finds a smaller distance.

+    For con_heuristic, distance: 1881.8523466910974, time: 0:01:00.487912

+    For sin_heuristica, distance: 2048.256820321997, time: 0:01:00.893955

+    We tested for a shorter execution time (30 seconds) and the results are better, so we are better, so we reach the same conclusion we had with the previous heuristic, for faster executions previous heuristic, for faster executions, this heuristic gives better results.

+    For con_heuristic, distance: 1399.359166137796, time: 0:00:30.20088888

+    For sin_heuristic, distance: 1457.7855368285611, time: 0:00:30.175974

-    However, this heuristic is not good for the problem when the number of cities is smaller. the same algorithm with 20 cities, and the results are better for the heuristic without heuristic. are better for the algorithm without heuristics.
+    However, this heuristic is not good for the problem when the number of cities is smaller. the same algorithm with 20 cities, and the results are better for the heuristic without heuristics. are better for the algorithm without heuristic.

-    For with_heuristic, distance: 731.2632929644172, time: 0:00:00.369940
+    For with_heuristic, distance: 731.2632929644172, time: 0:00:00.328847

-    For without_heuristic, distance: 698.001975055342, time: 0:00:00.491536
+    For without_heuristic, distance: 726.901149719755, time: 0:00:00.954094

+    ```
+    solutions = {}

+    heuristics = ['sin_cruces']
+    tsp, ruta, tsp_sin, ruta_sin = study_case_3(30, 0.05, 120, True, heuristics)
+    solutions['con_heuristica'] = [tsp, ruta]
+    solutions['sin_heuristica'] = [tsp_sin, ruta_sin]

+    for solution in solutions:
+        print(f"Para {solution}, distancia: {solutions[solution][0].distance}, "
+                f"tiempo: {solutions[solution][0].execution_time}")

+    ```